marthakelly/lovebomb/README.md

 Together we *can* drown out the darkness with the light.
 You have unrestricted access to ~554,750,000 *human beings* on Twitter, use it for good.

-Thanks to Adam for inspiring me so deeply, and to Angelina Fabbro for the name!
+Thanks to Adam for inspiring me so deeply, and to Angelina Fabbro for the name

 Reccomended Viewing:
 [Adam Brault's "People First" keynote"](https://speakerdeck.com/adambrault/people-first-with-notes)